 Step 2: Foundation and Trench

-The trench doesn’t need to be very deep.
-We dug about 4 inches down evenly throughout the whole path.
+Dig about 4-6 inches evenly throughout the whole path.
 This allows for enough stacking of the stone so that none of the bottom will show through.
 At my parents house, the area right next to the steps tends to pool water, so we dug a little less there to compensate for even drainage.

 After digging the trench, we laid landscaping tarp over the area to keep weeds and grass from growing in our new path.
 The weight of the rocks will hold the tarp down, so there’s no need to stake it in the ground.